broadinstitute/taiga/README.md

-(Note, this requires that you put the config for the production database at ../prod_settings.cfg so that it can find the current schema to compare against.)
+(Note, this requires that you put the config for the production database at ../prod_settings.cfg so that it can find the current schema to compare against.
+You can test against a snapshot of a database by going to the AWS console and going to RDS, going to "Snapshots", and selecting "Restore Snapshot".
+You can then place the new database's endpoing into prod_settings.cfg.)

 - `cd taiga2`
 - `./manage.py -c ../prod_settings.cfg db migrate -m 'migration-msg'`

 Review the resulting generated migration.
 I've found I've had to re-order tables to ensure fk references are created successfully.
-After that's all done, you can apply the migration by running:
+Before applying the migration, take a snapshot of the current Taiga db.After that's all done, you can take down the Taiga service (`ssh` into `ubuntu@cds.team` and run `sudo systemctl stop taiga`) and apply the migration by running:

 - `./manage.py -c ../prod_settings.cfg db upgrade`